contao/docs/docs/dev/framework/content-elements.md

 }
 ```

-The above example only defines the mandatory `category` attribute.
+The above example only defines the `category` attribute (which is actually optional for the PHP attribute - the default
+category is `miscellaneous`).
 If you wish you can also define the other options of the service tag:

 ```php
 // src/Controller/ContentElement/ExampleController.php